livetrails/targetjs/README.md

 ### Summary

 Instead of wiring callbacks and effects, you write a sequence of targets.
 All targets execute automatically in the order they are written. `$$` defers execution until all prior sibling steps finish.
 Animations, API calls, event handling, and child creation are all treated as the same kind of thing: targets.
-Complex asynchronous flows are expressed by structuring parent and child targets.
+Complex asynchronous flows are expressed by organizing work into parent and child targets.
 In addition, targets also provide built-in capabilities such as `onComplete` callback, enabledOn, looping with delays, and more as explained below.

 ---